aurule/npc/docs/index.rst

 - Generating a list of characters to publish
 - And more!

+To get started with NPC, see :ref:`install` and check out the :ref:`guide_cli_quickstart` or :ref:`guide_gui_quickstart`.

 Unlike other game management systems, NPC is designed to use plain text files to manage each game's resources, from characters to session notes.
 This means that even on devices which can't run NPC, you still have full access to all of your game's data.
-For more on how NPC organizes campaigns, see :ref:`basics`.
+For more on how NPC campaigns work, see :ref:`basics`.

-To get started in general, take a look at :ref:`install` and :ref:`guide_cli_quickstart`.

 Disclaimer
 ----------